spawaskar-cora/cora-docs/docs/user-guide/user-roles-permissions.md

 ## Permissions

 :material-shield-account: Permissions in CoRA are set at the model or resource level.
 Each model or resources within CoRA such as Specimen, DNA, Isotope, Missing Person, etc has browse (list), read, edit, add (create) and delete permissions.
-Each role has a permission set that allows the user with that role the ability to access specific functionaility within CoRA.
+Each role has a permission set that allows the user with that role the ability to access specific functionality within CoRA.

 ## User Profile